AndrewAmgad/Inscribed/README.md

 # Inscribed
 https://inscribed.herokuapp.com/

-* NOTE: If you are using Safari browser, make sure to switch off cross site tracking as it prevents user log in from functioning properly.

 ## Introduction
 - A note-taking web application, serves the purpose of writing down notes & seperating them into several folders.
 The front-end is built using React.js & Redux and the back-end uses Node.js, Express and MongoDB.